 This is a trend that began to echo across world markets.
 2019 was the first recorded year that gold output sank, failing to top the levels reported the previous year.
 Suddenly, it seemed, the existing gold mines were running dry.
 Few new mines were being found and developed.

 Gold mining is a risky endeavor.
 It is costly to finance a mine, and there are few ways to know how valuable it will be.
 This problem is complicated by the fact that most of the remaining active gold mines exist in regions with high levels of social and political instability.

 However, the global demand for gold remains high, and according to experts, that is unlikely to change.

 How much gold is left?

-Gold is not a naturally occurring element on earth.
+Gold is not a naturally occurring element on Earth.
 This means that every ounce of gold came from meteorites and asteroids crashing into the earth and embedding the metal in the earth’s crust.
 Because of this, the amount of gold on earth is finite.

 While there is no way to know exactly how much gold remains to be mined, experts agree that there are few remaining, untouched gold deposits hidden in layers of rock.
 The world will run out of minable gold, though exactly when is unknown.